Andaman Island FAQ’s – 29 things you need to know

-We believe holidaying in the Andamans can be done throughout the year – in summers/monsoon (no winter season there).
+We believe holidaying in Andaman and Nicobar Islands can be done throughout the year – in summers/monsoon (no winter season there).
 However, tourist inflow is maximum during October to May.
-More info on (best time to travel).
+More info on best time to visit andaman.

 9. Can I visit any island of my choice?

 There are only 32 inhabited islands in a total of 572 islands.
 Tourists are permitted only in a list of islands.
 You can see the list here.

 10. It is an Indian territory.
 So do I use Indian Currency?